Near Dresbach in Winona County, Minnesota — The American Midwest (Upper Plains)

 Erected 1985 by the Minnesota Historical Society.

 Location.
 43° 51.563′ N, 91° 18.287′ W. Marker is near Dresbach, Minnesota, in Winona County.
 Marker can be reached from Interstate 90 at milepost 275, on the right when traveling west.
+Marker is at the westbound Dresbach Travel Information Center/Rest Area.
 Touch for map.
-Marker is at the westbound Dresbach Travel Information Center/Rest Area.
 Marker is in this post office area: La Crescent MN 55947, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 28, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,427 times since then and 3 times this year.
+It was originally submitted on June 28, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,671 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on June 28, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-4, 5. submitted on May 23, 2012, by Bob (peach) Weber of Prescott Valley, Arizona. • J. J. Prats was the editor who published this page.
+4, 5. submitted on May 23, 2012, by Bob (peach) Weber of Dewey, Arizona. • J. J. Prats was the editor who published this page.